Texarkana venue hosts first public performance in 45 years

 According to Tennison, Texarkanon was inspired by and is intended to call attention to Conlon Nancarrow, a Texarkana native and one of the most influential American composers of the 20th century.
 Nancarrow was born in 1912 in Texarkana and his father was mayor of Texarkana when the Arkansas Municipal Auditorium was first constructed and dedicated in 1928.
 After leaving town, Conlon Nancarrow went on to write music so complex that the only available technology at the time that could perform his music were player pianos, which is a type of mechanical piano.

-Donations of any amount will be accepted during the Texarkanon concert, all of which will go to the Arkansas Municipal Auditorium Commission, the non-profit organization responsible for the continuing restoration of the venue.
+The concert raised funds for the Arkansas Municipal Auditorium Commission, the non-profit organization responsible for the continuing restoration of the venue.